strangerstudios/pmpro-state-dropdowns/readme.txt

 Not all countries may be fully supported regarding the State/Province list.
 If you find a fault with your country's State/Province list, please post it in the GitHub issue tracker here: https://github.com/strangerstudios/pmpro-state-dropdowns/issues

 == Changelog ==
+= 0.5.1 - 2025-03-14 =
+* BUG FIX/ENHANCEMENT: Updated the billing country text field to have styling consistent with PMPro v3.1+. #65 (@andrewlimaza)
+* BUG FIX/ENHANCEMENT: Now retaining shipping state and country values when a checkout submission fails. #68 (@dwanjuki)

 = 0.5 - 2024-07-18 =
 * ENHANCEMENT: Updated the frontend UI for compatibility with PMPro v3.1. #64 (@andrewlimaza)
 * ENHANCEMENT: Now moving the Country field before the City field for better UX. #64 (@andrewlimaza)